 open/close all folders

 - Present in a good number of Don Bluth films.
 Fievel just never gets a break in An American Tail; in The Land Before Time Littlefoot sees his mother die, his herd separated, and his home destroyed, with only his few friends as support.
-Good thing Don Bluth believes in happy endings; too bad you have to earn the hell out of them.
+Good thing Don Bluth believes in happy endings; too bad you have to earn them.

 - Her sister Anna gets one as well.
 First her beloved sister shuts her out without any explanation as the reason was erased from her mind, she becomes an orphan and has to attend her parents' funeral alone, then in the space of a day she has to endure her sister refusing her to marry what she thinks is her true love, having said sister reveal ice powers and flee the town while ignoring her pleas to come back, then later on reject all her attempts to reconnect and strike her heart with her ice powers, dooming her to a slow death, and finally who she thought was her true love reject her in the most callous way.
 Then she has to choose between saving her life or her sister's.
 Fortunately she makes the right choice.

 - In The Book of Life, Manolo is publicly ridiculed by the town for not killing the bull.
 His father even disowns him.
 He thinks that he caused the death of Maria, his one true love.
 Joaquin coldly states it should have been Manolo instead.
 Finally, being Driven to Suicide and with Xibalba's "help" he commits indirect suicide to "join" his beloved.